nsdevaraj/highcharts/docs/grid/rows/tree-view.md

 ## Initial expansion state

-Use `expandedRowIds` to seed which branches are expanded when TreeView is initialized or when TreeView configuration changes.
+Use `expandedRowIds` to seed which branches are expanded when Tree view is initialized or when Tree view configuration changes.

 ```js
 treeView: {